venkataravuri/ai-ml-notes/docs/gen-ai/finetune-llms.md

 to a pretrained LLM and only finetune the newly added parameters to make the LLM perform better on,
 - (a) a target dataset (for example, a domain-specific dataset like medical or legal documents)
 - and (b) a target task (for example, sentiment classification).

+## Self Attention

+In self-attention, every word in sequence pays attention to every other word to understand context.
+Self attention allows the model to relate words each other.

+Given a query, lookup for closest keys, return a weighted sum of associated values.

+## Multi-head Attention

+## Cross Attention

+## Flash Attention, Sliding Attention

 ### Finetune Llama 2